specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-overview.md

 With Microsoft 365 Copilot Chat, you can draft content, review what you missed, and get answers to questions using open-ended prompts.
 This information is securely grounded in your work data.

-You can use Microsoft 365 Copilot Chat in Microsoft Teams, at [Microsoft365.com](https://www.microsoft365.com/), and at [copilot.microsoft.com](https://copilot.microsoft.com/).
+You can use Microsoft 365 Copilot Chat in Microsoft Teams, in the Microsoft 365 Copilot Chat app, at [Microsoft365.com](https://www.microsoft365.com/), and at [copilot.microsoft.com](https://copilot.microsoft.com/).

 ✅ **Microsoft Graph**